dcpedit/mod-mmm/README.md

 This can be a bit tricky to hand solder, so take it slow, and use plenty of flux.
 Place a dab of solder on one of the large pads on the side.
 Position the connector on top of the pads making sure that the small pins are centered relative to their respective pads.
 While holding the connector in place, melt the dab of solder that was placed earlier so that the one side is held in place.
 Now solder the other end of the connector so that it's held in position.
 Moving on to the the small pins, I initally tried "drag soldering", but I ended up bridging a lot of pins.
 If this happens, just clean it up with some solder wick.

 I found that the better way to do this is to pull out the sharpest tip you have for your soldering iron, and placing a tiny dab of solder on each pad, while avoiding touching the adjacent pins with the iron tip.
 Again, make sure you use plenty of flux.
 This way, the solder will simply flow around the pin without bridging the neighboring pins.

+There's probably other connectors out there that can do the same job at a cheaper price.
+I'm not an expert on FFC components, so all suggestions are welcome.
+(Same thing for the FFC cable)

 ### 8) Center and Install PCB